 What is the placenta?

 The placenta is an organ that helps your baby grow and develop.
-It’s attached to the lining of the womb and is connected to your baby by the umbilical cord.
-The placenta passes oxygen, nutrients and antibodies from your blood supply to your baby.
-It also carries waste products from your baby to your blood supply, so your body can get rid of them.
+It is attached to the lining of your womb (uterus) and connected to your baby by the umbilical cord.
+The placenta sends oxygen, nutrients and antibodies to your baby from your blood supply.
+It also carries waste products away from your baby, back to your blood supply, so your body can get rid of them.

 What is an anterior placenta?

-The placenta develops in the first few weeks of pregnancy, wherever the fertilised egg embeds itself.
-This could be along the top, sides, front or back wall of the uterus.
-If the placenta attaches to the front, this is called an anterior placenta.
+The placenta begins to grow in the first few weeks of pregnancy, wherever the fertilised egg embeds itself.
+This could be along the top, sides, front or back wall of your womb.

 How will I know if I have an anterior placenta?

-This is very unlikely.
-The front wall of the uterus is a normal place for the placenta to implant and develop.
-An anterior placenta will still do its job of nourishing your baby, but there are some things to be aware of if you are diagnosed.
+It is very unlikely that an anterior placenta will cause any complications.
+The front wall of the womb is a normal place for the placenta to be.
+An anterior placenta will do its job of nourishing your baby.
+But there are some things however to be aware of if you have one.

 Feeling your baby’s movements

-Get to know your baby’s movements and be aware of them throughout your pregnancy.
-Contact your midwife or maternity unit immediately if you think your baby’s movements have slowed down, stopped or changed.
-It’s always best to get checked.
+Contact your maternity unit straight away if you think your baby’s movements have slowed down, stopped or changed.
+It is always best to get checked.

-Some women may feel particularly anxious about their baby’s movements, especially if they’ve had difficult experiences in previous pregnancies.
+You may feel anxious about your baby’s movements, especially if you have had difficult experiences in other pregnancies.
 Talk to your midwife about how you feel.
-They may be able to reassure you or help you get more help and support, if you need it.
+They may be able to reassure you or will help you get more support if you need it.

 Screening and diagnostic tests

-An anterior placenta can make it more difficult to perform certain tests, such as amniocentesis.
-Not all women are offered this test during pregnancy.
-You’ll only be offered this test if the results of your screening tests show that your baby has a high risk of certain conditions, such as Down’s syndrome.
+An anterior placenta can make it harder to do some medical tests, such as amniocentesis.
+You will only be offered this procedure if screening tests show that your baby has a high risk of certain genetic conditions, such as Down’s syndrome

-The test involves inserting a long, thin needle through the stomach into the amniotic sac to remove a sample of cells so doctors can test for health conditions.
-Having an anterior placenta can make this more difficult, but doctors will use an ultrasound scanner to guide the needle and avoid the placenta.
-An ultrasound scanner is used to guide the needle, which significantly reduces the risk of injury.
+Having an anterior placenta can make the procedure more difficult, but your doctor will use an ultrasound scanner to guide the needle and avoid the placenta.
+Using an ultrasound scanner greatly reduces the risk of injury.

 Your baby’s position in the womb

-Having an anterior placenta increases the chances of the baby being in a back-to-back (occipitoposterior) position.
-This is when the baby’s head is down, but the back of their head and their back is against your spine.
+Having an anterior placenta means there is more chance of your baby being in a back-to-back position.
+This is also called occipitoposterior.
+It means your baby’s head is down, but the back of their head and their back is against your spine.

-If your baby is in a back-to-back position when you go into labour, it’s likely that your baby will turn into the best position for birth and you will have a normal vaginal delivery.
-But having a baby in a back-to-back position during labour does increase the chances of:
+If your baby is in a back-to-back position when you go into labour, they will probably turn and get into the best position for a vaginal birth, and you will have a normal vaginal delivery.
+But if your baby stays in a back-to-back position during labour, it is more likely you will have: